Fraud Blocker Get 20% off. Download the app now.

 1. Submit your request

-You can visit our medical certificate pageand fill out an online secure form that takes minutes.
+You can visit our medical certificate page and fill out an online secure form that takes minutes.
 You will provide some basic details about your symptoms and make the payment.

-1. Consult with an Australian-registered doctor
+1. Consult with an Australian-registered healthcare practitioner

 1. Receive your certificate instantly